philipabbyad/react-learning-app/README.md

 - **Port Already in Use**: If `localhost:3000` is already in use, you may be prompted to run the app on another port.
 Confirm by pressing `y` or kill the process using that port and restart.
 - **Module Not Found Errors**: If you encounter issues related to missing modules, ensure that you’ve run `npm install` or `yarn install` before starting the app.
+- **Cannot find module 'react-router-dom'**: Ensure `react-router-dom` is installed and listed in your dependencies.
+- **Broken links or 404 on refresh**: For local development, Create React App handles routing gracefully.
+For production, ensure your host is configured to serve the `index.html` on all routes (this is standard for SPAs).
 - **Clearing Cache**: If the application behaves unexpectedly, try clearing your browser cache or running `npm start` again.

 ## Contributing